Hermann-SW/Raspberry_v1_camera_global_external_shutter/README.md

 Todos:
 Next step is to use ~air gun for higher muzzle speed, and finally~ a real rifle.
 A 375m/s pellet does move 0.375mm/µs.
 If a frame every 3cm is wanted, exposures have to be taken every 30/0.375=80µs.
 The result will be a 12500 eps(!) frame (1000000/80).
+After that, maybe capturing [.50 bmg](https://en.wikipedia.org/wiki/.50_BMG) with 900m/s(!) might be a challenge.
+A former colleague of me did shoot .50 bmg ...